‘Big Brother 19’ Schedule: Fans Enjoying ‘BB19’ Rumors As Summer 2017 Season Premiere Approaches

 The Big Brother 19 schedule draws closer, but many BB19 rumors are still creating excitement for fans.
-The Big Brother 19 season premiere takes place on June 28, confirmed by CBS in a press release as well as on their first round of commercials.
+The Big Brother 19 season premiere takes place on June 28, confirmed by CBS in a press release, as well as on their first round of commercials.
 Those commercials have given out information about future casting calls, but haven’t addressed any BB19 spoilers about there possibly being an All-Star cast this summer.

 ????????
 Sliding into #EasterWeekend like… pic.twitter.com/m4TH47pKqW